WHERE SHOULD I PARK?

 NOTE: In general, registrants may register only their own vehicles, and students may register their parents' vehicles.
 Exceptions may be requested in writing.

-OWNERSHIP OF A PERMIT IS NOT TRANSFERABLE
+OWNERSHIP OF A REGISTRATION IS NOT TRANSFERABLE